Bariatric Surgery Risks

-Bariatric surgery, although very helpful in resolving co-morbid conditions and obesity, is a surgical procedure that contains some degree of risk.
+Bariatric surgery, although very helpful in resolving co-morbid conditions and obesity, is a surgical procedure that could potentially result in complications.
+Before choosing to have a procedure, patients should be aware of bariatric surgery risks.

 Our weight-loss surgery program has some of the lowest complication rates in the country, but as with any major operation, there are risks involved.
 The nationwide mortality rate for bariatric surgery patients is less than 1 percent.
 Only 5-10% of patients will experience some sort of post-operative problem that requires medical attention.
 When you consider the amount of life-threatening illnesses that this surgery can prevent, the benefits can often far outweigh the risks.